271ch/fomantic-ui-vue/ 	README.md

 ## Goal

-The goal is to build a `vue.js` library of templates to use Fomantin UI.
+The goal is to build a `vue.js` library of templates to use Fomantic UI.

 ## Progress

 At the moment a very small part of the library has been realised.
-Of the elements only `button` and `image` is somehow complete.
+Of the elements only `button`, `icon` and `image` is somehow complete.

 ## What there is to see